gregrgay/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

      **yt4984yr8**.

-  To create the **LTI Passports** policy key, combine the LTI ID, client key, and client secret in the following format (make sure to include the colons):
+  To create the **LTI Passports** policy key, combine the LTI ID, client key, and client secret in the following format (make sure to include the colons).

   ``lti_id:client_key:client_secret``

-  For example, an **LTI Passports** policy key may resemble any of the
+  For example, an **LTI Passports** policy key can resemble any of the following.
-  following:

   ``test_lti_id:b289378-f88d-2929-ctools.school.edu:secret``